holmestm/ddcf-worker/README.md

 ### Create your own worker

+Manual approach...

 1. [Install node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
-2. clone the repo to your local file system - https://cli.github.com/
+2. clone this repo to your local file system - https://cli.github.com/
 3. npm install
-4. npm run deploy
+4. npm run deploy - observe the cloudflare worker domain
 5. re-run util/create_script.sh passing the resulting cloudflare worker domain name as a 4th parameter
-6. bask in a warm sense of accomplishment
+6. use cron or whatever to schedule the regular running of the ddcf-update.sh script